SamStudio8/goldilocks/docs/plotting.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The examples thus far have demonstrated plotting the results of a
 strategy responsible for counting one interesting property.
-But as
-demonstrated in Section [sec:nuc], strategies are capable of counting
+But strategies are capable of counting
 multiple targets of interest simultaneously.
 Of course, one may wish to
 plot the results of all tracks rather than just the totals - especially
 for cases such as nucleotide counting where the sum of all counts will